kimswchi/MACS30200proj/ProblemSets/PS3/soowankim_ps3.md

 ![](soowankim_ps3_files/figure-html/bubble_plot-1.png)<!-- -->

-The bubble plot shows many observations with high discrepancy and some observations with high leverage as well as high discrepancy.
+The bubble plot shows many observations with high discrepancy and some observations with high leverage as well as high discrepancy (high influence).

 ```r